Santander cuts rate on popular easy-access savings account again – should you switch?

 If you tend to save little and often, you can get up to 8% with a regular saver.
 To max your returns, you could also drip-feed money from an easy-access saver into one or more of these accounts.

-For more options, including possible £100 cashback and 5% interest if you're saving £10,000-plus, see our Top savings accounts guide.
+For lots more options, see our Top savings accounts guide.